Judge slashes bond for man linked to plot to kidnap Whitmer

 The judge noted that Musico has a job, ties to the community and “20-plus years of law-abiding conduct.”

+“He was concerned about an assault on the Capitol.
+He considered it a fishbowl and obviously could be dangerous,” Townsend said.
+“His plan was to find the addresses of various politicians and kidnap them. … We consider him to be a very dangerous individual.”

+In response, Johnson said Musico made statements that were never carried out.

-Authorities allege members of two anti-government paramilitary groups took part in plotting the kidnapping of Whitmer.
+Authorities allege members of two anti-government paramilitary groups took part in plotting the kidnapping of Whitmer, a Democrat, before the election.
 Six men are charged in federal court.
 Musico is among eight others believed to be members or associates of a group called the Wolverine Watchmen.
 They’re charged in state court with providing material support for terrorist acts.

 State police said Musico was a founder of the Watchmen and allowed his residence to be used for tactical training.

-Investigators said Whitmer, a Democrat, was targeted because of her tough measures to control the spread of the coronavirus.
+Investigators said Whitmer was targeted because of her tough measures to control the spread of the coronavirus.
 A stay-home order was in place for weeks, and businesses were greatly limited.

 Sign up for Daily Newsletters